 You just can’t do much on a phone – the screens are too small, your fingers are too big, and you just need to see more to make sense of anything.

 Phones are great for making phone calls (!) and reading and sending quick emails.
 And streaming YouTubes and music, and catching up on social media, and making life-when-you’re-stuck-somewhere less boring.
 But if you want to do some work, you need pixels, characters, information in front of you.
 On a desk the average number of computer displays per computer is nearing two – and the average size is 1920 x 1080 pixels per screen.
 (It seems from personal experience that as soon as workers get given two screens, magically a third or fourth appear from somewhere . . . ) And quite often a recruiter will have a two-display computer – AND a laptop, and be working them all at once.

-Aussies spend 40 per cent more time on their smartphones and tablets than their computers – but only doing simple stuff.
+We spend 40 per cent more time on our smartphones and tablets than our computers – but only doing simple stuff.

 We have to provide many windows to information, and many tools for all stakeholders.
 Sometimes – when you’re not at a desk, or in a coffee shop without your laptop/Surface, you have to fall back on your phone.
 And you use it for what it is good for.
 And we learn from those things too – apps are easy!
 Apps are productive!
 Apps are – well, they’re just cool!
 We have to phase out desktop programs in favour of apps – for productivity and for enjoyment.